- Bill Digest

 (18) Sports governing body. – An organization headquartered in the United States that prescribes final rules with respect to a sporting event and enforces the code of conduct for participants therein.
 In the context of electronic sports, the sports governing body shall be the video game publisher of the title used in the electronic sports competition, regardless of location.

-(19) Sports wager or sports wagering. – Placing of wagers via an interactive account on any of the following: (i) a sporting event, (ii) a portion of a sporting event, or (iii) the individual performance statistics of athletes in a sporting event or combination of sporting events.
+(19) Sports wager or sports wagering. – Placing of wagers on any of the following: (i) a sporting event, (ii) a portion of a sporting event, or (iii) the individual performance statistics of athletes in a sporting event or combination of sporting events.
 The term also includes single‑game wagers, teaser wagers, parlays, over‑under, moneyline, pools, exchange wagering, in‑game wagering, in‑play wagers, proposition wagers, straight wagers, and any other wager approved by the Commission.

 (20) Sports wagering brand. – The names, logos, and brands that an interactive sports wagering operator advertises, promotes, or otherwise holds out to the public displaying its sports wagering platform.